Ben Stevenson

 Linear mixed-effects models for morphometric data

-With Edy Setyawan, Mark Erdmann, and Michael Walker, I am developing methods to model morphometric data collected by drones.
+With Elizabeth Smit, Edy Setyawan, Mark Erdmann, and Michael Walker, I am developing methods to model morphometric data collected by drones.
 Using drones is a great way to collect body size measurements of animals, however often this technique introduces non-negliglbe measurement error.
 We are developing ways to handle this measurement error and make inferences on aspects of animal morphology that are not available with existing methods.

 Method development for acoustic spatial capture-recapture